netdata/netdata/docs/Running-behind-nginx.md

 - Password-protect access to Netdata, until distributed authentication is implemented via the Netdata cloud Sign In mechanism.

-- A proxy was necessary to encrypt the communication to netdata, until v1.16.0, which provided TLS (HTTPS) support.
+- A proxy was necessary to encrypt the communication to Netdata, until v1.16.0, which provided TLS (HTTPS) support.

 ## Nginx configuration file